codex-academy/Nelisa/3_Display_data_from_file_online.md

 # Display data from files online

-> Nelisa needs a way of quickly seeing sales data online

-How to get data online HTML

-* Templates
-* Email
+> Nelisa wants a more up to date weekly online sales report, this report should be updated daily.

-Use routes likes `/sales/:week_name` to display sales for a given week online.
+Create routes that looks like `/sales/:week_name` to display sales for a given week online.
+Sales should be read from the <week_name>.csv file which should be updated daily.
+The updated sales data should be visible online immediately.

-Learning areas:
+# Learning areas:

 * Express JS basics
+* Creating routes in Express
-*
+* reusing existing modules